micheldebree/micheldebree.nl/content/posts/welcome.md

 - Based on the [hugo-coder](https://themes.gohugo.io/hugo-coder) theme

 So, I didn't use a fancy CMS like Wordpress, or a platform like Medium for example.
-Why is that?
+The main reasons for doing it like this are:

-- I don't need fancy stuff that requires session management, a database, authorization etc. I just need to **publish** information.
+- Keep it simple: The site does not need fancy stuff that requires session management, a database, authorization etc. I just need to **publish** information.
+Less moving parts means less maintenance and more speed and robustness.
-- Static HTML is fast, robust and secure.
-- Content is just Markdown files on my laptop.
-They are easily accessible, lots of editors support Markdown, and it is easily portable.
-- The generated site is easily portable to any HTTP server without further dependencies.
-- I am leveraging my knowledge of Git, Markdown, HTML and CSS, all widely used and community supported.
-- I am a developer and actually like using text editors and command line over GUI's.
-- I am using free open-source tooling and free hosting.
-Because I'm a cheapo and have an irrational fear of vendor lock-in.
-- I don't need thousands of followers.
-I am glad _you_ are here though!
+- Own your own data: the content is plain Markdown files, the generated site is plain HTML.
+Both formats are easily editable and very portable.
+- Developer friendly: The content and styling is maintained by myself.
+I get to use industry standard tools and proven technologies that I am comfortable
+  with: Git, Markdown, HTML, CSS.
+I do not need to mouse around in a user-friendly UI.

 ## The setup